-Strategic Objective 2.3: Enhance youth skills development and life-long learning

-The education and skills level of youth and adults is enhanced
+Strategic Objective 2.3: Enhance youth skills development and life-long learning The education and skills level of youth and adults is enhanced

-2007 population statistics for KwaZulu-Natal indicate that 45% of the population is between 0-19 years of age, and that only 34% of adults have Grade 12 education.
-This constitutes a heavy burden on the province, since most of these would be unemployed, and possible unemployable.
-There is therefore a critical need to deal urgently with the inherited education challenges in the province, and to eradicate these backlogs in a given period so that the focus can be on the upcoming generation.
+The 2013 population statistics for KwaZulu-Natal indicate that 43,3% of the population is between 0-19 years of age and as many as 47,4% of youth and 57,1% of adults still had education levels below matric.
+This constitutes a heavy burden on the province since most of these would be unemployed.
+In 2014 of all the provinces KwaZulu-Natal had the highest number of youth who were not in employment, education or training, NEETS (693 000).
+There is therefore a critical need to deal urgently with the challenge of NEETs as this is key to promoting peace and stability in society.